 Clinical and biochemical evaluation of nutritional status.
 2 hours lecture, 3 hours lab.
 Fee.
-Prerequisites: 1 course each in advanced nutrition, biochemistry, and physiology.
+Prerequisites: a course each in advanced nutrition, biochemistry, and physiology.

 NTR 548 Nutrition Program Development.
-(3)
+(3) fall and spring

 Planning, development, implementation, and evaluation of community nutrition programs, including the process of grant applications.
-Prerequisites: 1 course each in basic nutrition and sociology.
+Prerequisites: a course each in basic nutrition and sociology.

 NTR 550 Advanced Maternal and Child Nutrition.
-(3)
+(3) fall

 In-depth review of metabolic characteristics and nutritional needs of the pregnant woman, lactating woman, infant, and child.
-Prerequisites: 1 course each in basic nutrition, biochemistry, and physiology.
+Prerequisites: a course each in basic nutrition, biochemistry, and physiology.